 - Then add 1 tablespoon raisins. stirring often fry the raisins till they plump and swell in size.

-- Switch off flame and keep the pan on the kitchen counter.
+- Turn off heat and keep the pan on the kitchen counter.

 Making Rava Laddu